vlasscontreras/php-trainer/README.md

 #### Weak Maps (PHP ^8.0)

 A map (or dictionary) that accepts objects as keys.
-Unlike SplObjectStorage, an object in a key of WeakMap does not contribute toward the object's reference count.
+Unlike `SplObjectStorage`, an object in a key of WeakMap does not contribute toward the object's reference count.
 That is, if at any point the only remaining reference to an object is the key of a WeakMap, the object will be garbage collected and removed from the WeakMap.

 ```php
 $object = new stdClass();